 Step 5: Replace the Fuel Filter in a Shindaiwa String Trimmer

-Another area that dirt can get into the system and contaminate the engine is through the fuel system.
+Another area where dirt can get into the system and contaminate the engine is through the fuel system.
 A fuel filter is used to strain the fuel in the fuel tank before it enters the fuel pickup tube.

 When the fuel filter becomes plugged, it can cause your Shindaiwa string trimmer to not start, run rough, and die after starting.
 The fuel filter should be replaced annually and more often if you find you are running a dirty tank of fuel.